Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 This is a submodule of the action of $B$ above, and we therefore see that $\bar B$ acts on the $16$ with eigenvalues

 these cannot form modules of dimension $9$ and $7$, since a module of dimension $9$ needs exactly three $\pm 1$ eigenvalues, and a module of dimension $7$ needs at least two $\pm 1$s.

-This proves that $H$ cannot embed with these composition factors, and completes the proof of the proposition. \end{pf}
+This proves that $H$ cannot embed with these composition factors, and completes the proof of the proposition. \end{proof}

-We will construct this non-$G$-cr subgroup of the $D_5$-parabolic when $p=13$; the same construction works for the $E_6$-parabolic subgroup of $E_7$ and $p=19$.
+We will construct this non-$\bG$-completely reducible subgroup of the $D_5$-parabolic subgroup when $p=13$; the same construction works for the $E_6$-parabolic subgroup of $E_7$ and $p=19$.

-Let $(G,p,X,Y)$ be one of $(E_6,13,D_5,B_4)$ and $(E_7,19,E_6,F_4)$, and let $\Vmin$ denote the minimal module for $G$.
-One of the stabilizers of a point on $\Vmin$ is a subgroup that is the extension of a unipotent group by $Y$, so let $H$ be a copy of $\PSL_2(p)$ inside $Y$ that covers the regular unipotent element, the fixed points of a principal $\PSL_2$ subgroup of $Y$.
-This copy of $H$ embeds in $X$, of course, and the action of $X$ on the unipotent radical of the $X$-parabolic is as a single simple module, so that the $1$-cohomology is easy to compute.
+Let $(\bG,p,\bX,\bY)$ be either $(E_6,13,D_5,B_4)$ or $(E_7,19,E_6,F_4)$.
+One of the stabilizers of a point on $M(\bG)$ is a subgroup that is the extension of a unipotent group by $\bY$, so let $H$ be a copy of $\PSL_2(p)$ inside $\bY$ that contains a regular unipotent element, the fixed points of a principal $\PSL_2$ subgroup of $\bY$.
+This copy of $H$ embeds in $\bX$, of course, and the action of $\bX$ on the unipotent radical of the $\bX$-parabolic subgroup is as a single simple module, so that the $1$-cohomology is easy to compute.
 We see that the restriction of this simple module to $H$ contains a summand of dimension $p-2$, hence the $1$-cohomology of $H$ on the unipotent radical is $1$-dimensional.
-There is an action of the torus of the $X$-parabolic outside of $X$ on this cohomology group, and this yields two conjugacy classes of subgroups $H$ in the $X$-parabolic, one inside $X$ and another class of complements.
-Given the composition factors of $H$ on $\Vmin$, together with the table from \cite{lawther1995}, there is a unique possible module structure for $\Vmin\downarrow_H$ if $H$ does not lie inside $X$ but merely the $X$-parabolic subgroup of $G$, and this intersects non-trivially the regular unipotent class of $G$.
+There is an action of the torus of the $\bX$-parabolic subgroup outside of $\bX$ on this cohomology group, and this yields two conjugacy classes of subgroups $H$ in the $\bX$-parabolic subgroup, one inside $\bX$ and another class of complements.
+Given the composition factors of $H$ on $M(\bG)$, together with the table from \cite{lawther1995}, there is a unique possible module structure for $M(\bG)\downarrow_H$ if $H$ does not lie inside $\bX$ but merely the $\bX$-parabolic subgroup of $\bG$, and the action of a non-trivial unipotent element of $H$ on this module has Jordan blocks $13^2,1$ and $19^2,18$ (for $p=13,19$ respectively), consistent with coming from the regular unipotent class of $\bG$.